The Mysterious Sisters

 And so I went to prepare my weapon.

-I brought back a bedroll.
-I laid out a cloth and set up my bedding on top of it.
+I came back with a futon.
+I laid out a cloth and spread the futon on top of it.

 "Um.
 The weapon?"